Jordan Gobron

-Jordan Gobron (born 4 June 1992), is a French professional footballer who plays as a left-back for Béziers.
+Jordan Gobron (born 4 June 1992) is a French professional footballer who plays as a left-back for Championnat National 3 club Oissel.

 Professional career

 Mendy made his professional debut for Quevilly-Rouen in a Ligue 2 1–1 tie with FC Lorient on 29 July 2017.

 In July 2018, Gobron joined Progrès Niederkorn.
 In April 2019, he was excluded from the squad due to "unprofessional behavior" and his contract was later terminated.
 In January 2020, he returned to Quevilly-Rouen.

 On 5 August 2021, he joined fourth-tier club Béziers.